 Relative to the rest of the portfolio AstraZeneca now has a fairly weak combination of yield, value, growth and quality, and so its rank on the UKVI stock screen is one of the lowest.

 This is one of the least clear-cut sell decisions I’ve made for a while.
-Looking at AstraZeneca and the two companies which have even lower ranks (which I’ll call Companies A and B), they all have relatively weak combinations of yield, growth and so on, so why sell AstraZeneca rather than the other two?
+Looking at AstraZeneca and the two companies that have even lower ranks (which I’ll call Companies A and B), they all have relatively weak combinations of yield, growth and so on, so why sell AstraZeneca rather than the other two?

 If I am completely honest (as I always try to be) then there is simply no way to know, or even have a sensible opinion on, which of those three stocks will do best over the next year or five.
-It is simply not something which can be known in advance.
+It is simply not something that can be known in advance.
 And so with a decision to be made I find myself rationalising my decision, rather than making a rational decision, because the rational decision is probably to toss a coin.

 Here’s my rationalisation then: